We hear it all the time: When it comes to technology, healthcare is way behind compared to other industries.

 I believe the labels of inadequacy are overblown, or at least framed wrong, and I’d like your help proving it.

-Sure, the banking and computing industries may have computer security programs that only young Einsteins (or older Einsteins — we are not ageist here, after all) could come up with.
-And other industries may offer layer after layer of automation genius.
+Sure, the banking and computing industries may have mind-blowing computer security programs, and other industries may offer layer after layer of automation genius.

 But think to yourself: How many hands do the players in those industries hold?
 How many hearts and lives do they enlarge?
 How often do they help an elderly, fragile person feel “at home”?